-The Board of Directors and Stockholders of AeroVironment, Inc. and Subsidiaries
+The Board of Directors and Stockholders of Aero Vironment, Inc. and Subsidiaries

-We have audited the accompanying consolidated balance sheets of AeroVironment, Inc. and subsidiaries as of April 30, 2012 and 2011, and the related consolidated statements of income, stockholders' equity and cash flows for each of the three years in the period ended April 30, 2012.
+We have audited the accompanying consolidated balance sheets of Aero Vironment, Inc. and subsidiaries as of April 30, 2013 and 2012, and the related consolidated statements of income, comprehensive income, stockholders' equity and cash flows for each of the three years in the period ended April 30, 2013.
 Our audits also included the financial statement schedule listed in the Index at Item 15(a).
 These consolidated financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.